5 Sakes You Should Leave On The Shelf, Based On Reviews

 4. Gekkeikan USA Traditional Sake

 Gekkeikan is another Japanese company with a U.S. division that produces made-in-America sake.
 The company has released a couple of varieties, but it's the "Traditional" variety that most people talk about.
 The Gekkeikan sake that's made in Japan is well-regarded and has won awards, but the Gekkeikan USA Traditional Sake doesn't live up to the Japanese company's reputation, according to reviews.
-That's disappointing because this sake is one of the easier-to-get products in the U.S. People have noted it's okay but doesn't have a lot of rice flavor, instead tasting more like alcohol, especially when you're finishing a sip.
+That's disappointing because this sake is one of the easier-to-get products in the U.S. People have complained that it doesn't have a lot of rice flavor, instead tasting more like alcohol, especially when you're finishing a sip.
 Some have said it smells like alcohol, too.
 Yes, sake is alcohol, but that's not all you should smell or taste when you drink some.

 A few people shared that they use this sake for cooking rather than drinking.
 That would certainly cover up any excessive alcohol flavors.
 One person on Facebook wrote that it "tasted like watered-down rubbing alcohol and some mystery ingredient."
 On Reddit, u/vivianvixxxen also noted a heavy alcohol flavor, writing that the Gekkeikan USA Traditional Sake "smells like a concoction of gasoline, shoe polish, and nail polish remover" when cold.
 Warmed up, the sake was a little more decent.
 Another person actually apologized to someone who drank it as their first sake.
 The overall impression is that it's not horrifying, but if you somehow end up with a bottle, use it for cooking only.